 It’s one of the best defensive moves as well.
 If your opponent trying to get close to you then, you can hit this kick directly to get away from your opponent or you can set up your move with a jab and cross punch with strong and weak hand respectively followed by the spinning back kick at the end.
 Make sure that if you are aiming for the mid-section and you will not end up hitting at the groin area, otherwise, you may get disqualified.

 Everything has a disadvantage as well.
 The spinning attacks in martial arts have a huge advantage of generating so much power but you have to turn your backs to opponents for a while which can be dangerous and these moves need way lot more practice to hit with precision and accuracy as compared to normal moves.
 To be practical, you may hit these spinning attacks in martial arts directly if you are involved in some kind of street fight or something which I do not want you to get involved but if you are in a competition with some skilled practitioner or fighter you cannot just hit these directly because your competitor can read you very easily with that and all you will end up is by getting a hard blow when you are turning your back to the opponent.

 Thank you for your keen interest in this article regarding spinning attacks in martial arts.
+If you want a representation of these kicks then please visit here.
 If you are a true fan of martial arts then you might like these following posts: